PoC-dev/as400-sfltemplates/readme.md

 See *Further Reading* below to learn more about logical files' capabilities.

-##### Display files
+##### Display file
-Display files describe the appearance of screens.
+The display file describes the appearance of screens.
 Screens are composed of textual elements at specific locations.

 Said elements are grouped into *record formats*.
 These record formats can overwrite or overlay each other.
 Some limitations apply, though.